Plastic Surgery FAQs

 Post-menopausal women typically experience changes in their bodies that need to be taken into account when considering cosmetic enhancements.
 Among the most important issues:

-- Tendency to lose fat and tissue in the face: Restoration of subcutaneous tissues by use of filler, fat grafting or repositioning by surgical procedures is one of the great advances in facial reconstructive surgery over the past two decades.
+- Tendency to lose fat and tissue in the face: Restoration of subcutaneous tissues using fillers, fat grafting, or surgical repositioning is one of the great advances in facial reconstructive surgery over the past two decades.

-- Non-surgical facial treatments: Many patients have experienced successful and satisfying outcomes with fillers, neurotoxin, micro-derm abrasion or light-based facial rejuvenation treatments extending well beyond their 50s and 60s.
+- Non-surgical facial treatments: Many patients have experienced successful and satisfying outcomes with fillers, neurotoxins, microdermabrasion, or light-based facial rejuvenation treatments, extending well beyond their 50s and 60s.

 Is Life Stage Personal Enhancement appropriate for men as well as for women?